 • Conference Delegates from all walks of the industry: opportunities to participate in a full and diverse program which extends beyond the usual topics and people, and provides opportunities to participate, challenge and interact

 • People from related industries, ‘the unusual suspects’: opportunities to find niches within the spatial and surveying industry to collaborate and innovate

 Victorian Digital Transformation session

 Victoria’s rapidly growing future demands a unified digital response to ensure the State’s vision is realisable.
-Hear from Dr Burke, Victoria’s Chief Engineer on the implementation of the Victorian Digital Asset Strategy (VDAS) to improve the way infrastructure projects are defined, delivered and maintained.
+Hear from Dr Collette Burke, Victoria’s Chief Engineer on the implementation of the Victorian Digital Asset Strategy (VDAS) to improve the way infrastructure projects are defined, delivered and maintained.
 With the aim to capture and integrate all existing and emerging Building Information Modelling (BIM) and Digital Engineering (DE) data, VDAS will be instrumental in ensuring Victoria’s projects and assets are designed, constructed, operated and maintained in a systemic and unified digital landscape, and that decision making is backed by evidence and aligned with the State’s objectives.

 The Victorian Government is working towards building smart cities by integrating technology such as RFID tags and highly accurate Digital Cadastre maps, as well as preparing our cities for the roll out of autonomous vehicles and increasing public transport use.
 With inspiration from our neighbours, geospatial technology, GIS, and subsurface data will play a critical role as we design and build cities ready for the future.

 Dr Burke will discuss the above and more, alongside Craig Sandy from 10am on Monday 8th April in The Hub.
 To attend this session, you will need to register for Market Day which is FREE.
 To register please CLICK HERE.